vedmakk/tinbox/README.md

    - No OCR needed - just point to your PDF!

 4. **For Best Performance**

    - Use local models via Ollama for no API costs
    - Cloud models (OpenAI, Anthropic, Google) for highest quality and faster processing

+5. **For Long-Running Translations**
+   - Enable checkpointing to resume interrupted translations: `--checkpoint-dir ./checkpoints`
+   - Adjust checkpoint frequency for very large documents: `--checkpoint-frequency 10`
+   - Checkpoints automatically resume from where you left off if translation is interrupted

 ## 📖 Detailed Documentation